ozars/specialized-dispatch/README.md

 [trait_bound]: examples/trait_bound.rs

-## Passing Arguments
+## Passing Extra Arguments

-Arguments can be passed to specializations, however, argument types need to declared explicitly (i.e. they won't be captured automatically as it happens with closures).
+Extra arguments can be passed to specializations.
+Argument types need to declared explicitly (i.e. they won't be captured automatically as it happens with closures).